MHSanaei/3x-ui/README.md

 ```

 #### Nginx sub-path
-- Ensure that the “panel url root path” in the `/sub` panel settings is the same.
+- Ensure that the "URI Path" in the `/sub` panel settings is the same.
 - The `url` in the panel settings needs to end with `/`.

 ```nginx